rhysd/actionlint/docs/checks.md

   - ref name cannot start/end with `/`
   - ref name cannot contain `[`, `:`, `\`, ...

-Most common mistake I have ever seen here is misunderstanding that regular expression is available for filtering.
+Most common mistake I have ever seen here is a misunderstanding that regular expression is available for filtering.
 This rule can catch the mistake so that users can notice their mistakes.

 <a name="check-cron-syntax"></a>
 ## CRON syntax check at `schedule:`